-Mr. Kent Eikanas is our President and Chief Operating Officer.
+Mr. Kent Eikanas is our President, Chief Operating Officer and Secretary.
 Our Chief Financial Officer and Treasurer is Ms. Elizabeth Pagliarini.
-Mr. Peter Elwell is our Chief Investment Officer.

-Kent Eikanas, age 46, currently serves as our President and Chief Operating Officer.
+Kent Eikanas, age 47, currently serves as our President and Chief Operating Officer, and has successfully repositioned the Company from industrial to senior housing.
 From 2008 to 2012, Mr. Eikanas served as Vice President of Senior Housing for Granite Investment Group ("Granite"), where he closed over \$100 million in senior housing real estate refinances, dispositions and acquisitions.
 In addition, Mr. Eikanas managed over \$700 million in senior housing assets.
 Mr. Eikanas was a key contributor to the launch of a skilled nursing operating company based in Dallas, Texas, while at Granite and helped the operating company grow from 14 facilities to 35 facilities.
 From 2003 to 2008, Mr. Eikanas was the Vice President of Acquisitions for a private real estate company and closed over \$200 million in senior housing real estate.
 Mr. Eikanas has overseen licensing for skilled nursing facilities, assisted living facilities and memory care facilities in California, Texas, Rhode Island, Oregon and Pennsylvania.
 From 1999 to 2003, Mr. Eikanas worked in sales and real estate for REMAX.
 Mr. Eikanas graduated from California State University Sacramento with a Bachelor of Arts Degree in Psychology and a minor in Business Administration.